2026-04-06

 - Get 3 quotes minimum — Pricing varies wildly.
 Don't accept the first proposal.

-- Check their track record on YOUR chain and protocol type — An Ethereum DeFi expert may not be the right fit for a Solana gaming project.
+- Check track record on YOUR chain and protocol type — An Ethereum DeFi expert may not be the right fit for a Solana gaming project.

 - Verify they publish public reports — Transparency is a quality signal.
 Firms that hide their reports may have something to hide.